west757/PayLES/README.md

 - update pay active and drill pay in config
 - account for specific pays
 - total tsp deduction per year and contribution limits, max tsp percentage
-- recommendations tab (like if not adding to tsp, put in money)
 - get combat zone from les
 - set initial value for template rows
 - start without uploading les